jatin7/dse-real-time-analytics-dashboard/README.md

 The real time dashboard displays live incoming clicks aggregated per second.

 You can completely build and run this project in AWS/On-Premise.
-You can run the spark streaming app on either your on-premise hadoop/spark stand alone cluster, or on EMR.
-For ease of use and demonstration purpose, the spark app is ran on EMR cluster and I installed zookeeper, kafka, cassandra, and dash on single EC2 instance.
+You can run the spark streaming app on  your on-premise spark standalone cluster.
+For ease of use and demonstration purpose, the spark app is ran on AWS cluster and I installed zookeeper, kafka, cassandra, and dash on single EC2 instance.

 ## Setup Instructions